eraming/the-scratchpost/README.md

 ## the scratchPost

-Drag and drop virtual index cards for organizing your screenplay outlines.
+A MERN app of virtual index cards for organizing screenplay outlines.

+This project is not intended to be used exposes an API to MongoDB without any sort of security.